-Soon Mickey’s calls became a nuisance.
+Soon the calls became a nuisance.
 His flat speech even more than his raspy voice made him sound old and cantankerous.
 He kept asking the same questions about my plans for the ceremony and told me how fiercely his mother, with whom he lived, opposed the marriage.
 “Does she have a prejudice against manikins?”
 I asked.
 Another meager laugh before, “I guess so.”

-bridesmaid leaned against a tree.
+We gathered under some pines, the bride and groom, the groom’s friend, his friend’s friend, and my girlfriend.
+Lots of friends.
+The bridesmaid stood against a tree.
 I loaned her my sunglasses for more consistency of costume.

 “Who will speak for Heather?”

 A pause.
-“I will.” said Mickey.
+“I will,” said Micky.

-“Mickey, do you take Heather for your wife, promise to love, cherish and protect her, keep her clothes clean and her exposed limbs dusted?”
+“Micky, do you take Heather for your wife, promise to love, cherish and protect her, keep her clothes clean and her exposed limbs dusted?”

-When Mickey went inside to get the cake and orange juice for the reception, I asked his friend to tell me more about him.
-Drugs, both illegal and prescribed, had done permanent damage to his nervous system.
-Though by no means a physically unattractive man, he was not a woman’s idea of a scintillating date.
-In frustration he’d turned to prostitutes.
-This means of release taxed his income and threatened his health, especially with Aids.
+When Micky went inside to get refreshments for the reception, I asked his friend to tell me more about him.
+Drugs, both illegal and prescribed, had done permanently affected his nervous system.
+Though by no means a physically unattractive man, he was not many women’s idea of a scintillating date.
+In frustration, he’d turned to prostitutes.
+This means of release taxed his income and threatened his health, especially with Aids rampant.
 Acquiring Heather was the best possible solution to his dilemma.

-Whatever the case, Mickey’s adoration of Heather was undeniable, even if it proves transient.
-In granting his wish for a wedding, we’d been witnesses to something magnificent, if only the way a handicapped man found an unusual way to meet his romantic needs.
-It taught me a lesson in tolerance.
+Driving home I reflected on what we’d seen.
+Love transcends species.
+No one doubts the deep bonds people have with animals.
+If love crosses the boundaries that divide species, who says it can’t extend to objects, especially if the objects are representations of humans?
+Is love less real for not being reciprocal?
+And if rocks can talk, as some naturalists assert, maybe a manikin communicates at some level.
+Whatever the case, Micky’s adoration of Heather was undeniable, even if it proves transient.
+In granting his wish for a wedding, we’d been witnesses to something magnificent, if only the way a handicapped man found a wonderful way to meet his challenge.
+It taught me a lesson about tolerance.
 No one would think of disparaging someone with a physical or developmental challenge.
-Yet people to whom I’ve told the story have called Mickey a “weirdo,” even “pervert.”
-In fact, he’s just a man with a personal challenge, trying like the rest of us to have a richer, fuller life.
-I felt blessed to have helped him on that pat
+Yet people to whom I’ve told the story have called Micky a “weirdo,” even “pervert.”
+In fact, he’s just a man with a psychological challenge, trying like the rest of us to have a richer, fuller life.